kaesluder/kae-garden-wiki/docs/README.md

 - Looking for work
 - Volunteering for a database conversion and API for the [Trans Formation Project](https://www.transformationsproject.org)
+- Current side project: [Task Druid](https://github.com/kaesluder/taskdruid), a react to-do list with ideas from Taskwarrior and other to-do management programs.

 ## Recent and recommended...